imarc/handbook/frontend.markdown

     <p>
-        Separation of content – better with an en-dash. iMarc’s motto: “Use curly quotes”
+        Separation of content – better with an en-dash.
+        Imarc’s motto: “Use curly quotes”
         <a href="#"> Learn More »</a>
     </p>